 7 Tips for living in the Yucatan when it comes to food

 Eggs – Don’t be surprised when you see most Mexican eggs are not refrigerated, they are not treated as they are in Canada and the US and retain the natural protective coating.
-If you buy your eggs from the fridge keep in fridge out of fridge keep out of fridge
+If you buy your eggs from the fridge keep in the fridge – buy them out of the fridge keep out of the fridge

 Butter – Mexican butter is not like North American or European it has a distinctive odour and taste that most non-Mexicans do not like.
 Lurpak which is Danish and Challenge which is from the USA is available in the better grocery stores and Kirkland unsalted is available at Costco.
 Some say that Mexican unsalted (sin salt) butter is better and many recommend the LaLa brand.

 Deli meats and hot dogs; Deli meats are a rare find here; some are available at the better grocery stores but there is no such thing as an Italian Deli.
 Hot Dogs avoid FUD products and pick up your hot dogs at Costco if you really need a fix or check out Anita the Sausage Lady who makes hot dogs and sausages from scratch.

 Shopping for fresh bread or pan here is slightly different than at home, in the store you grab a big flat metal tray and a pair of tongs and load up your tray with your choices before taking it to the desk to get a price sticker on it.
 Much of the bread here is sweet meaning loaded with sugar (Pan Dulce) which is probably why the butter is sin salt.